aamirazad/zulip-bot/README.md

     You should now be able to run any commands/tests/etc. in this virtual environment.

-6. Run the bot in development mode:
+6. Run the bot
     ```
     zulip-run-bot moderation --config-file ./zuliprc
     ```

+Throw this in screen or make a systemd file to run the bot in the background.

 ### AI Use